Dell won't promote remote workers as part of their updated hybrid policy

 However, new details stipulate an even firmer stance: "For remote team members, career advancement, including applying to new roles in the company, will require reclassification as hybrid onsite," a company memo stated.

-In response to request for comment, Dell media relations shared that in "today's global technology revolution, we believe in-person connections paired with a flexible approach are critical to drive innovation and value differentiation.”
+In response to the request for comment, Dell media relations shared that in "today's global technology revolution, we believe in-person connections paired with a flexible approach are critical to driving innovation and value differentiation.”

 Recent data indicates that companies are only becoming more flexible about work location, not less…